The Best Monitors With Built-in Docking Station (2023 Reviews)

 About The Monitor

-In case you want a larger ultrawide monitor with built-in docking, the Dell U3821DW is for you.
+In case you want a larger ultrawide monitor with built-in docking, the Dell U3824DW is for you.

 Image Quality

-Moreover, the monitor supports a wide color gamut with 95% DCI-P3 color space coverage and it has a factory-calibrated (Delta E < 2) sRGB mode.
+Moreover, the monitor supports a wide color gamut with 98% DCI-P3 color space coverage, it is factory-calibrated (Delta E < 2) and has dedicated sRGB, Rec.709 and DCI-P3 color modes.

-Other panel-related specifications include a 300-nit peak brightness, a 1,000:1 contrast ratio and dithered 10-bit color depth support.
+It uses an IPS Black panel with a high 2,000:1 contrast ratio for noticeably deeper blacks than that of standard IPS monitors.
+Other panel-related specifications include a 300-nit peak brightness, a 60Hz refresh rate and dithered 10-bit color depth support.

 Features

-The Dell U3821DW supports Picture in Picture, Picture by Picture, Uniformity Compensation and hue/saturation/sharpness image adjustment tools.
+The Dell U3824DW supports Picture in Picture, Picture by Picture and hue/saturation/sharpness image adjustment tools.

 It also has an integrated KVM switch.